cnslab-network-security/homework1/README.md

 ### vi

 `vi` is a popular editor included by default on Linux operating systems.
-You can simply type:
+For example, you can simply type:

 ```
 $ vi server.py